 Introduction

-Visual authentication and digital authentication are two commonly used approaches in identity document verification.
+Visual authentication and electronic authentication are two commonly used approaches in identity document verification.
 Both methods aim to determine whether a document is genuine, yet they differ significantly in technique, reliability and application.
 For government authorities, financial institutions and security professionals, understanding the strengths and limitations of each method is essential for effective document authentication.
 This article compares visual and digital authentication and explains why a combined approach is often the most effective.

-What is visual authentication
+What is visual authentication first line

 Visual authentication examines:

-• Overall layout and design
+- Overall layout and design

-• Typography and alignment
+- Typography and alignment

-• Print quality and colour consistency
+- Print quality and colour consistency

-• Presence of visible security features
+- Presence of visible security features

 Visual checks are fast and accessible, but they depend heavily on the experience of the inspector.